lartpang/PyTorchCoding/Co-Scale Conv-Attentional Image Transformers/readme.md

 ## Co-Scale Conv-Attentional Image Transformers

+### Note

+If you have a better implementation or find a bug, please let me know 😆 , thanks!

 ### Change Log

+- 2021-04-18 Change the method `tensor.unflatten()` to `einops.rearrange()` for avoiding some problems.
 - 2021-04-15 Create the initial version of Conv-Attention.
 - 2021-04-16 Modify the `Conditional Positional Encodings for Vision Transformers` to depthwise convolution.